rwsite/updatepulse-server/README.md

 The following can also be found under the "Help" tab of the UpdatePulse Server admin page.

-### Registering packages with a Remote Repository Service
+### Registering packages with a Version Control System

-Register a package using a Remote Repository', 'updatepulse-server' ) . '</strong>',
+Register a package using a Version Control System by:
-- using the "Register a package using a Remote Repository" feature in the "Packages Overview" tab of UpdatePulse Server
+- using the "Register a package using a VCS" feature in the "Packages Overview" tab of UpdatePulse Server
 - calling the `add` method of the [package API](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/packages.md)
 - calling `wp updatepulse download_remote_package <package-slug> <plugin|theme|generic>` in the [command line](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/misc.md#wp-cli)
 - calling the [upserv_download_remote_package](https://github.com/anyape/updatepulse-server/blob/main/integration/docs/packages.md#upserv_download_remote_package) method in your own code
-- triggering a webhook from a Remote Repository.
+- triggering a webhook from a VCS.
 Webhook URL: `https://domain.tld/updatepulse-server-webhook/package-type/package-slug` - where `package-type` is the package type (`plugin`, `theme`, or `generic`) and `package-slug` is the slug of the package to register.

 ### Provide updates with UpdatePulse Server - packages requirements